History of Ukrainian nationality: Ukraine between Poland and Muscovy (13th century—17th century)

 During the period of increased European cultural influence, the Ruthenian identity appears among ethnic Belarusians and Ukrainians, whose lands had been transferred to the administration of Lithuania and Poland, respectively.
 Ruthenian and Polish nobles often spoke Polish, Latin, and Church Slavonic in court, which added to the feeling that the Ruthenian language was the lingua franca of the peasants.
 The defining mark of a Ruthenian under Poland was therefore religion, as Poles are traditionally Catholic.
 The Rus or Rusyn identity was left to Muscovy and the Tsars as the divide between Rus and Ruthenia widened in correlation to greater Polish influence.

 The final straw in severing the link of association between Rusyn and Ruthenian was the Orthodox split between the Metropolitans of Moscow and Kiev.
 By the 17th century, Ruthenian identity and culture have grown independent of their previous associations, and is called the Ruthenian Revival.
 Although many aspects of modern Ukrainian society are still being formed or would be greatly influenced by the forthcoming Cossack Revolts, Ukrainian identity had distinctly defined itself a niche in the society of the day.
-Vernacular Ukrainian was being used in Church services and the founding of the Rzeczpospolita by the Union of Lublin created a divergence in the Ruthenian identity between ethnic Belarusian and Ukrainians.
+Vernacular Ukrainian was being used in Church services and the founding of the Rzeczpospolita by the Union of Lublin created a divergence in the Ruthenian identity between ethnic Belarusians and Ukrainians.

 Petro Mohyla, Orthodox Metropolitan of Kiev and founder of the Kiev-Mohyla Academy started a reform movement with the goal of reviving the traditions of the local Orthodox Church for Ukrainians.
 This meant restored teachings of traditional Greek and Latin, which many saw as a reinforcement of the cultural continuum that links Rus to Ruthenia.
 In conjunction with the formation of distinct Cossack society, Ukrainian identity would forever take a path of its own choosing.